ali-rabiee/GAN-digits/README.md

 # GAN-digits
-Implementing GAN and DCGAN (Deep Learning Course Project)
+Implementing GAN and DCGAN for generating hand written digits